clarity-h2020/data-package/docs/data-package-resource.md

 <td>N/A</td>
 <td>MANDATORY</td>
 <td>This property indicates the starting cell of the raster.
-Possible values are: "top-left" or "bottom-right"
+Possible values are:

+* "top-left"
+* "bottom-right"
 </td>
 </tr>
 <tr>